JanHerca/urantiapedia/output/wikijs/en/article/Rebecca_Kantor/To_be_Wise_as_Serpents_Harmless_as_Doves.md

 What we **do** know is that good decisions about Fellowship policy require an abundance of _knowledge, experiential insight, and wise judgment_.

 The revelators tell us that “as the self matures, it reaches further and further back into the past for experience, while its wisdom forecasts seek to penetrate deeper and deeper into the unknown future.
-And as the conceiving self extends this reach ever further into both the past and future, so does judgment become less and less dependent on the momentary present.” ([UB 118:1.5](/en/The_Urantia_Book/118#p1_5))
+And as the conceiving self extends this reach ever further into both the past and future, so does judgment become less and less dependent on the momentary present.” (<a id="a73_370"></a>[UB 118:1.5](/en/The_Urantia_Book/118#p1_5))

 We can apply this concept to the group process as well.
 Because we desire to make good decisions based on experience from the past, adequate knowledge of the present, and with concern for the future, it behooves us to examine with great care the underlying reasons for the Brotherhood's 1976 reversal in attitude as we contemplate any changes in Fellowship policy today.